To be part of our 2020-21 program and for information on team formation & tryouts please visit our Tryouts page.

 All Highlanders players must register online by clicking the Register Now button (to the right), by the required deadline.
-When you register, be sure to select the correct Highlanders link for your age group.
-Double check and click on “OPEN AGE GROUP” gray header.
-You MUST see your Coach or Team name on site BEFORE you register.
+When you register, be sure to select the correct Highlanders link for your age group/birth year.

-You will be able to upload a photo of your player for the player pass during registration (see photo requirements in required documentation).
+You will be able to upload a proof of birth or passport and a headshot photo of your player for the player pass during registration (see photo requirements in required documentation).
 You will be able to crop the photo during the registration process, but your child’s face should fill most of the frame after cropping.
-If you cannot upload a picture, you must get one to your team manager ASAP (either electronic or a hard copy).

 For more information, please see the Refund Policy (Competitive) on the Registration FAQs.